nutella-framework/docs/getting_started/tutorial_6.md

 Since we are installing a bot component and not an interface component the files for our `stats-bot` will be created in `bots/stats-bot`.

 ## Installing dependencies for your bot
 Since this bot has been written in node.js it uses `npm` to manage dependencies.
-In order to intall the dependencies for this all all the other bots you can do
+In order to intall the dependencies for this and all the other bots you can do

 ```
 $ nutella dependencies